 It's fine to define more projects than you think your community has funding for.
-It's good to give applicants a choice of projects, but make sure you have a committed mentor for each project you choose.
-If you have a lot of project ideas, applicants may think you have a lot of funding for interns and you may get overwhelmed by a lot of applicants, so it's good to strike a balance.
+That give applicants a choice of projects.
+Please note that if you propose a project, you should be committed to mentor that project.
 Communities that intend to accept 1-2 interns often list 3-5 projects.

 Applicants will also need to make small contributions to your project during the six-week application period.
 In order to be accepted as an intern, applicants need to get one contribution successfully completed (and hopefully merged into the project).
 The strongest applicants are ones that consistently produce multiple, small contributions during the application process.
 Applicants that produce a large contribution at the last minute often have inconsistent internship results.